 Hardiness Zones

 USDA Hardiness Zones indicate the regions where plants can grow well, based on minimum winter temperatures.
-Windmill palm trees thrive in Zones 7-11, all along the West Coast, Gulf Coast, and up the East Coast as far as Virginia.
+Windmill palm trees are surprisingly adaptable and can flourish in a wide range of climates, specifically USDA Hardiness Zones 7–11.
+This includes all along the West and Gulf Coasts, up the East Coast as far as Maryland, throughout the South, and large swaths of the Southwest, Midwest, and Mid-Atlantic region.

 Planting